ZackiBoiz/Talkomatic-Bot-Guide/README.md

-# Talkomatic-Bot-Guide
+# Talkomatic Bot Guide

-This guide will teach you how to create your own little bot in bot Talkomatic Classic and Talkomatic Modern!
+This guide will teach you how to create your own little bot in Talkomatic Classic and Talkomatic Modern!

 ## Talkomatic Classic Guide